FAQ's: Your Questions Answered

 Children are not the only people that are victims of vehicle-pedestrian accidents.
 Many adults are victims of serious injuries resulting from encounters with motor vehicles.
 Caution and common sense are your best tools to avoid injury when dealing with vehicles on the road.
 Plan your route.
 If you are traveling in a familiar area, be aware of areas of heavy vehicle traffic and exercise extra caution.
 Be aware of your environment.
-Look around at intersections and cross roads for potential hazards.
+Look around at intersections and crossroads for potential hazards.
 When encountering a vehicle, make eye contact with the driver.
 Be sure that you see them, and be sure that they see you.
 Project what the driver may do.
 Always presume that the driver does not see you or will not yield to you.
-Assess the threat of collision and have an “exit strategy” in the event the driver is approaching you in a dangerous manner.
+Assess the threat of collision and have an “exit strategy” in the event the driver is dangerously approaching you.
 While it is impossible to avoid every possibility of becoming involved in a vehicle-pedestrian accident, a little proactive action on your part can minimize the likelihood of such an event occurring.

-When involved in a motor vehicle-pedestrian/bicycle accident, the assistance of an experienced, aggressive attorney is invaluable to protect your rights and insure you get all the benefits you may be entitled to.
+When involved in a motor vehicle-pedestrian/bicycle accident, the assistance of an experienced, aggressive attorney is invaluable to protect your rights and ensure you get all the benefits you may be entitled.
 Dan Newlin Injury Attorneys are exactly those types of attorneys; always fighting for everything our clients are entitled to.
-Our experience of handling over 10,000 personal injury cases, and dealing with most major insurance companies, allows us the ability to answer all of your questions in a timely and professional manner and to maximize the value of your case insuring that you receive all the benefits that you are entitled to.
-If you have any questions about what rights you may have as a result of being involved in a motor vehicle-pedestrian/bicycle accident, or any other type of accident, please call Dan Newlin Injury Attorneys at (407) 888-8000.
+Our experience of handling over 10,000 personal injury cases, and dealing with most major insurance companies, allows us the ability to answer all of your questions in a timely and professional manner and to maximize the value of your case ensuring that you receive all the benefits that you are entitled.
+If you have any questions about what rights you may have as a result of being involved in a motor vehicle-pedestrian/bicycle accident or any other type of accident, please call Dan Newlin Injury Attorneys at 800-257-1822.